Cable Seated Crunch

 Instructions

-• Return slowly to upright position.
+• Return slowly to the upright position without pulling mostly with the arms.

 Tips & Tricks